Somdip-Sen/private-chatroom/README.md

 # private-chatroom
-private chatroom for LAN connection
+private chatroom for LAN / WAN connection

+WAN connection has a prerequisite of Port-Forwarding :)